BiAPoL/blog/robert_haase/stardist_gpu/readme.md

 ![](images/use_stardist2.png)

-To make sure that the installation of the GPU-related software worked, you can check in the command line window in the back that the GPU is used indeed:
+To make sure that the installation of the GPU-related software worked, you can check if the GPU is indeed used, by looking at the command line window in the background :

 ![](images/use_stardist3.png)